CSoney017/1D-Finite-Element-Method/README.md

 2 - **project_2_galerkin.m**

-This Matlab file uses the Finite Element Method to discretize the domain into elements, map it onto the parent function, and solve the heat transfer numerically.
+This Matlab file uses the Finite Element Method to discretize the domain into elements, integrate in the parent space, globalize each element, and then solve the heat transfer numerically.
 Using the provided Dirichlet Boundary conditions, the code also utilizes 2nd order Guassian quadrature to numerically integrate the f(x,t) function and assemble the mass and stiffness matrices.
 Using either FEM or BEM, this code takes into account time integration and finally plots the solution at the end, comparing the computed solution to the analytic solution.
+This code was written so that the user may adjust the number of nodes, the time step, and the boundary conditions.

 3 - **FEM and BEM Plots. pdf**